maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 #### Main Result 1: Micro-Benchmarks
 The paper shows micro-benchmarks that describe the overhead of registering a client, decrypting and verifying their circuit setup packets.
-The micro-benchmarks are dhown in section 6.1 and can all be calculated using experiment #1.
+The micro-benchmarks are shown in section 6.1 and can all be calculated using experiment #1.

 #### Main Result 2: System Performance

-...
+The system performance results show the expected latency of the launched mixnet for various configurations of the mixnet.

+The results are shown in section 6.2 and can be calculated using experiment #2.

 ### Experiments
 List each experiment the reviewer has to execute.
 Describe: